SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    all the operations, they

    1. Use heuristic approaches
-   2. Use cost-based approach for join order seleection
+   2. Use cost-based approach for join order selection

    > This is confirmed by the comment from Andrew Lamb, see the summary section.